RaysOfStarLight/jackbox-rc1-challenge/README.md

 * It is possible for the same person/team to win both categories.

-###Note: We reserve the right to change any part of this challenge at any time and without notice.

 ##Deadline:
 The deadline for the challenge, that is the time by which all deliverables and issues must be submitted, is November 15, 2015.